pbakota/java-realtime-board/README.md

 BROKER_HOST         - The hostname of the message broker (eg: localhost)
 ```

 Most probably you can keep MIN_PORT and MAX_PORT unaltered.
 But you have to change the values for other environment variables.
+Most of the configurations are in
+the service's corresponding application.yml files, and there is also in the "app/public" folder a configuration file for the frontend.

 ## Build & run